oracle-livelabs/apex/oci-document-understanding/intro/introduction.md

 ### Objectives
 In this workshop, you:

-- Add API Keys in OCI Console
-- Create Web Credentials in Oracle APEX
+- Create an APEX app
-- Create REST Data Source in your APEX App based on OCI Document Understanding REST APIs
 - Upload Invoice to OCI Object Storage using Invoke API
-- Configure the Automatic Row Processing to Insert a New Record into the Table
-- Invoke the REST Data Source through a page process
+- Invoke the OCI Document Understanding REST Data Source using the Invoke API page process type
-- Parse the response and store the information in the database
+- Parse the response and display the result
-- Develop an Invoice Tracking and Invoice Analysis page
 - Implement Invoice Approval Requests Using Approvals Component

 <!---